grumpyjames/birding-almanac/sites/Elmley_NNR.md

 [here](https://www.elmleynaturereserve.co.uk/assets/docs/ELMLEY_MAP.pdf).

 The opening hours cover the track to the reserve as well as the reserve itself.
-If 9am's a late start for you, drive to the end of Ferry Road and explore the footpath along the sea wall.
-I don't advise entering the reserve in this fashion though; it is possible but rather muddy, with a strong potential for cow obstacles.
+If the gate is closed on arrival, your options are as follows.
+1. Manhandle your bicycle over the stile alongside the gate (the entrance track is a public footpath) or 2.
+Drive to the end of Ferry Road to explore the footpath along the sea wall.
+One can enter the reserve via the coastal footpath at the end, but I would advise against it; it will be muddy with a strong potential for cow obstacles.
 Return to the entrance track for opening time.

 The track up to the car park goes through very similar territory to the reserve itself and the birds that live near it are amazingly